YesWiki/yeswiki/docs/custom-folder.md

 All the javascript files in the `custom/javascripts/` directory are included.

+But files in a subfolder are not automatically included.

+### Extra-components for actions-builder

+It is possible to have extra components loaded into `actions-builder` by putting the component into `custom/javascripts/components/actions-builder/InputNameToCustomize.js`

+(for an extension, the file should be into `tools/<tool-name>/javascripts/components/actions-builder/InputNameToCustomize.js`)

 ## Custom Css

 All the css files in the `custom/styles/` directory are included.